xiaofengcy/logos/README.md

 [View all on svgporn.com](http://svgporn.com)

-\* Converted from raster image, svg font or adapted from complex AI files.
+\* Converted from raster image, svg font or adapted from complex files.